hdrake/OptimizeClimate/README.md

-### The development branch of the MARGO model has been moved to [github.com/hdrake/ClimateMARGO.jl](https://github.com/hdrake/ClimateMARGO.jl/).
+### The development branch of the MARGO model has been moved to [github.com/hdrake/ClimateMARGO.jl](https://github.com/ClimateMARGO/ClimateMARGO.jl/).

+This is just a legacy repository.